hacktivist123/Angular-Increment/README.md

 # TS-Counter
-An Counter with Javascript and Type script
+A Counter with Javascript and Type script